Hungary: Middle Ages (895–1526)

-Foundation of the Hungarian state is connected to the Hungarian conquerors, who arrived from the Pontic-Caspian steppe as a confederation of seven tribes.
-The Hungarians arrived in the Carpathian Basin as a frame of a strong centralised steppe-empire under the leadership of Grand Prince Álmos and his son Árpád: founders of the Árpád dynasty, the Hungarian ruling dynasty and the Hungarian state.
+The foundation of the Hungarian state is connected to the Hungarian conquerors, who arrived from the Pontic-Caspian steppe as a confederation of seven tribes.
+The Hungarians arrived in the Carpathian Basin as a branch of a strong centralised steppe-empire under the leadership of Grand Prince Álmos and his son Árpád: founders of the Árpád dynasty, the Hungarian ruling dynasty and the Hungarian state.
 The Árpád dynasty claimed to be a direct descendant of Attila the Hun.
 The Hungarians took possession of the area in a pre-planned manner, with a long move-in between 862 and 895.
 The rising Hungary conducted successful fierce campaigns and raids, from Constantinople to as far as today's Spain.
 The Hungarians defeated three major East Frankish imperial armies between 907 and 910.
-A defeat at the Battle of Lechfeld in 955 signaled a provisory end to most campaigns on foreign territories, at least towards the west.
+A defeat at the Battle of Lechfeld in 955 signalled a provisory end to most campaigns on foreign territories, at least towards the west.